mhzeGit/mhze-time-tracker/FEATURE-UPDATE.md

 1. Scroll to "Time Graph"
 2. Start with Day view (default)
 3. Click "Week" to see weekly patterns
-4. Click "Month" for monthly overview
+4. Click "Month" to see current month
 5. Hover bars for type breakdowns
 ```